- The fault you’re complaining about was demonstrated to you before you took delivery

 - The problem is a result of normal wear and tear

-In fact, according to the letter of the law, you can return a car up to six (or five in Scotland) years after you bought it.
-However, as time goes by, it becomes more difficult to prove that a fault and not wear and tear is the cause of any problem.
+According to the law, you can return a car up to six (or five in Scotland) years after you bought it.
+However, as time goes by, it becomes more difficult to prove that a fault, and not wear and tear, is the cause of any problem.

-Throughout the process, keep a record of any communications; and, when you reach agreement, make you sure you get it in writing.
+Throughout the process, keep a record of any communications.
+When you reach an agreement, make sure you get it in writing.

-If you decide that what is being offered to you is not enough, you can reject the car, but you must do so within six months of taking delivery; and, you have to give full details of what you’re doing, and why you’re doing it, in writing.
+If you decide what is being offered to you is not enough, you can reject the car, but you must do so within six months of taking delivery.
+You have to give full details of what you’re doing, and why you’re doing it, in writing.

-If the dealer won’t accept this, then it may be best to go to the next rung up the ladder.
-If the dealer is a member of an industry body, such as the Retail Motor Industry Federation or Motor Codes, they may be able to help; and, if not, try talking to the customer relations in the UK head office of the car manufacturer.
+If the dealer won’t accept this, it may be best to go to the next rung up the ladder.
+If the dealer is a member of an industry body, such as the Retail Motor Industry Federation or Motor Codes, they may be able to help.
+If not, try talking to the customer relations in the UK head office of the car manufacturer.

 If all else fails, you could try taking the relevant person to court, but generally the small claims track (aka the Small Claims Court) only deals with sums of less than £10,000.
-What’s more, you will have to pay various fees and, of course, there’s no guarantee that you will win the case.
+You will have to pay various fees and, of course, there’s no guarantee you will win the case.
 For that reason, going to court is really best viewed as a last resort.